Chukwudi-justin/Black-Friday-Purchase-Prediction-Using-R/README.md

 # Black-Friday-Purchase-Prediction-Using-R
 ### INTRODUCTION
 Black Friday is a colloquial term for the Friday after Thanksgiving in the United States.
 It traditionally marks the start of the Christmas shopping season in the United States.
-Many stores offer highly promoted sales at discounted prices and often open early, sometimes as early as midnight or even on Thanksgiving.
+Many stores offer highly promoted sales at discounted prices and often open early, sometimes as early as midnight or even on Thanksgiving.\
-source: Wikipedia
+source: Wikipedia\
-This Project seeks to predict the amount of sales in a retail store on a black friday using R programming language.
+This Project seeks to predict the amount of purchase in a retail store on a black friday using R programming language.\

 The data set was obtained from kaggle.
 # DATASET DESCRIPTION